UIZorrot/Aptos-Specification-Workshop/1-Basic/README.md

 A `.spec` file is a verification file.
 It serves as one of the inputs for the prover and is usually sent to the prover along with the source code.
 This file, which is written in the ***Move Specification Language***(MSL), contains various `spec` blocks, such as `spec module`, `spec fun`, etc. These blocks represent formal descriptions of the contract's behavior and high-level properties.

 > Note: `spec` blocks also can appear in source code, just like the special example [here](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/hello_prover).
+In addition, the content in the `.spec` file can also be written into the source code file, but it is written separately for simplicity.

 Typically, the structure of a `.spec` file is as follows: